Music, Art & Dance Programming

 Music Lessons and Classes

-We are in open enrollment for our individual lessons and group classes for our summer semester (June-August 2024).
+We are in open enrollment for our individual lessons and group classes for our winter semester (January-May 2025).
 New students, please complete our Music Intake Form and continue to enroll for the program you're interested in below.

 Music Therapy